AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 The next step is to create a transformation matrix passing our identity matrix to the `glm::translate` function, together with a translation vector (the given matrix is then multiplied with a translation matrix and the resulting matrix is returned).

-Then we multiply our vecctor by
+Then we multiply our vector by the transformation matrix and output